moshejasper/kindisperse/README.md

 KinPairSimulation, which supplies a tibble (dataframe) of simulation results, as well as metadata capturing the simulation parameters.

+Three kernel types are supported for the next two simulations at
+present: `Gaussian`, `Laplace`, and `Gamma`.
+These are passed to the functions with the `method` parameter.
+If using gamma, also supply its shape parameter with the argument `shape`.
+Small values of `shape` correspond to an increasingly leptokurtic kernel - i.e. a strong central clustering with an increased number of very widely spaced individuals (long tails).

 The simple simulation, `simulate_kindist_simple()`, provides dispersals for each kin category based on a simple parent-offspring dispersal sigma, with no attempt to distinguish between the various breeding and